 A lot of CPA candidates ask if it matters whether they get a high CPA exam score or a low score just above passing.
 Many candidates study excessively, so they can get crazy high scores and tell everyone how well they did when their score releases.

 Truthfully, no one knows what your score is and how well you did on the exam.
 The truth about CPA score release dates is that it’s not published publicly; it doesn’t really matter if it was.
 The important thing is that you passed the exam in the first place.

-Passing the CPA exam demonstrates that you have what it takes to be a certified public accountant and that you are capable of performing professional tasks and handling professional responsibilities in the world of public accounting.
+Passing the CPA exam demonstrates that you have what it takes to be a Certified Public Accountant.
+Furthermore, it proves that you are capable of performing professional tasks and handling professional responsibilities in the world of public accounting.

-Still some people want to think that a higher score will open up opportunities and job offers at big firms by putting impressive scores on your resume.
+Still, some people want to think that a higher score will open up opportunities and job offers at big firms by putting impressive scores on your resume.
 Let’s talk about this.

 Will Higher CPA Scores Help You Get Hired?